Byta-Tigris/almight-decision/AIP/asta/authentication/aip-asta-authentication-1.md

 ## Security Considerations

 JWT tokens are stateless and can only be invalid once expired.
-In a case scenerio when single profile has multiple JWTs across devices requests for changing password, except the device making request all other JWTs remains unaffected.
-In case of password stealing or unfair login hacks the hacker won't be denied access upon password change.
+In a case scenerio when single profile has multiple JWTs across devices, after request for changing the password, except the device making request all other JWTs remains unaffected.
+In case of password stealing or unfair login hacks the hacker won't be denied access upon password change because all other issued JWT for that profile or user will remain untouched and will be allowed to work fine untill expired.

+### Permissions
+Each authenticated entity will have permission boundaries.
+Any entity should only uses permissioned resources and trial for crossing the boundry must result in error.

 Another mechanism should be used along with the `Permission` management mechanism to control the use of such tokens.